OISF/suricata/SECURITY.md

 Note that we'll be refining the levels based on our experiences with applying them to actual issues.

+## CVE ID's and Github Security Advisories (GHSA)

+We will request a CVE ID for an issue if appropriate.
+Note that multiple issues may share the same CVE ID.

+We work with the Github CNA, through the Github Security Advisory (GHSA) facility.

+The GHSA's will be published at least 2 weeks after the public release addressing the issue, together with the redmine security tickets.

 ## Support Status of affected code